About the Apprentice

 So one day, OUR was talking with Capstone about getting students involved in research.
 And Capstone was like, hey let’s make a grant program for our students to encourage them to do research.
 And OUR was like, YES!
 And then the Apprentice came to be just for YOU, a Capstone Scholar.

-The grant is for 1st and 2nd year Capstone Scholars (with an option to also apply as a Fellow-another reason to go ahead and just get those points) to conduct research projects.
-The award funds up to $1000 that you may use for salary, materials/ supplies, and/or travel.
+The grant supports 1st and 2nd year Capstone Scholars along with Capstone Fellows in their pursuit of research, scholarship, and creative activities.
+The award funds up to $1000 that you may use for salary, materials, supplies, and/or travel.

 - Projects are worked on with a faculty, staff, or community mentor